tetzaveh

 Command

 Imagine the pomp and circumstance!
-The high priest with his turban and sash, his jewel-encrusted breastplate, his blue robe with pomegranates of purple, crimson, and blue, the little gold bells that ring out as the hem rustles with his every step.
-He passes through the crowd and into the mishkan, the magnificent sanctuary that has been built with extraordinary precision in the desert, according to the exacting instructions and as commanded by HaShem.
+The high priest strides by in his turban and sash, with his jewel-encrusted breastplate sparkling in the sunlight.
+His blue robe, embroidered with pomegranates of purple, crimson, and blue swishes as he walks by, the little gold bells ringing out as the hem rustles with his every step.
+He passes through the crowd and into the mishkan, the magnificent sanctuary that has been built in the desert with extraordinary precision, according to exacting instructions and as commanded by HaShem.
 If that doesn’t get one in the right headspace for an other-worldly experience, I can’t imagine what would.

 Of course, it’s harder for us.
 We’ve never heard that Voice.
-Through scientific discovery, we know so much more about our physical reality than our foreparents did, and that makes it easy to explain away events that were easily accepted by them as having come from the Hand of God.
-Oh, we have the procession of the beautifully dressed Torah being paraded around the synagogue, but usually it’s accompanied by a roomful of people singing off key and chatting amongst themselves.
+We know so much more about our physical reality than our foreparents did.
+There are so many things we can now explain through the use of scientific process, things that were a total mystery to them and so easily accepted as having come from the Hand of God.
+Oh, we do have the procession of the beautifully dressed Torah being paraded around the synagogue, but it’s often accompanied by a roomful of people, half of them singing off key and the other half chatting amongst themselves.

-But, was it really easier for the generation of the Exodus?
+But, was it really easier for the generation of the Exodus to connect with God, to trust in God?
 If it was, why were they constantly complaining?
 Why were they constantly doubting God?
 Wasn’t what they’d lived through, what they’d seen and what they’d heard, enough for them, even without the splendor of the ritual?

 Apparently not.